sourods/Heroes-API/README.md

 # Heroes-API
-Nodejs REST API exemple using Hapi and Mongoose
+Simple Nodejs REST API exemple using Hapi and Mongoose

 # Start
 Clone this repo then